shaisachs/the-check/README.md

 Closes the chat.

-His stomach feels like it’s folding in on itself—not panic, but something slower, more resigned.
-A kind of corporate erosion.
+His stomach feels like it’s folding in on itself - not panic, but something slower, more resigned.
+Erosion.

 He checks his assignment.
 It simply says: